acrdlph/upgradeable-donations/README.md

 ## Overview

-This is a simple contract that can receive donations and mints a ERC721 token in exchange.
+This is a simple contract that can receive donations and mints an ERC721 token in exchange.
 It demonstrates the use of zeppelinOS to make smart contracts upgradeable.

 ## Upgradeability

 Smart contract upgradeability can be achieved by separating the storage of a contract from its logic.
 The user interacts with a proxy that holds the storage and delegetecalls the logic in a referenced contract.
 That reference can be updated, when a new logic contract should be used.
-The big potential problem is that the logic contract could overwrite the storage of the proxy.
-There are [different ways](https://blog.zeppelinos.org/proxy-patterns/) to avoid this.
+The big problem with this appraoch is storage collision: The logic contract could accidentally overwrite important parts of the storage of the proxy (for example the address of the referenced logic contract).
+There are [various ways](https://blog.zeppelinos.org/proxy-patterns/) to avoid this.
 ZeppelinOS uses [unstructured storage](https://github.com/zeppelinos/labs/tree/master/upgradeability_using_unstructured_storage) which allows the logic contracts to live independently of the proxy and only with [minor modifications](https://docs.zeppelinos.org/docs/writing_contracts.html) as compared to regular contracts.

 ## ZeppelinOS Documentation

 Zeppelin has a lot of guides and tutorials and it gets a bit wild because many of them are outdated, but the current docs at https://docs.zeppelinos.org are very well organized and thorough.
-In addition, [this hidden page](https://docs.zeppelinos.org/docs/low_level_contract.html) gives a very good low-level understanding of the various steps that are abstracted by the zos CLI commands.
+[This page](https://docs.zeppelinos.org/docs/pattern.html) explains the theory behind the unstructured storage approach very well.
+In addition, [this hidden page](https://docs.zeppelinos.org/docs/low_level_contract.html) gives a very good low-level understanding of the various steps that are abstracted by the ZeppelinOS CLI commands.

 ## All steps to implement upgradeability

 This is new stuff, so even though most of it is well explained in the docs, I will outline all the necessary steps to create an upgradeable project using the contract in this repository as an example.
 The first 3 steps are pretending that we are starting with an empty slate.
-If you run `npm install` on this repository you can jump in straight to "Interact with contract".
+If you run `npm install` on this repository you can jump straight to starting a local blockchain and deploying the project on it.

 ### Create zos project